The next CVARC foxhunt will be on Saturday, June 18th at 10am.

 Rules

-- Fox will be hidden somewhere within Washington county in a publicly-accessible location.
+- Fox will be hidden somewhere within Washington County, VT in a publicly-accessible location.
 You will not be required to pay to access an area to find the fox, or to walk onto someone’s property (but don’t discount the end of dead-end roads)

-- The transmitter will be on the air by 10am on the morning of the hunt, and off after 6pm that evening.
+- The transmitter will be on the air from at least 10am to 6pm.

 - Fox will use the nationally-accepted 2 meter fox hunt frequency of 146.565 MHz